-Spend the morning for Boating and exploring the World Heritage site of Phong Nha where local civilians and military sheltered from American bombing during wartime.
-After lunch we motorcycle down to the coastal town of Dong Hoi, which was heavily shelled by US warships during the war.
-At a hotel over looking the beach, we can take in some sunbathing by the beach.
+Spend the morning Boating and exploring the World Heritage site of Phong Nha where local civilians and military sheltered from American bombing during wartime.
+After lunch, we motorcycle down to the coastal town of Dong Hoi, which was heavily shelled by US warships during the war.
+At a hotel overlooking the beach, we can take some sunbathing on the beach.
 Overnight in Dong Hoi.

 Day 6: Dong Hoi – Khe Sanh.
 200 km – 6 h ( B , L , D )

 Heading down to the south to get closer to the 17 parallel – the former border between North and south of Vietnam where were once sprayed heavily by Agent Orange towards the former DMZ.
 There is still much evidence of bombing on the mountainsides and from time to time we will see remnants of the original Trail.
 We take in the Vinh Moc tunnel, the famous Hien Luong Bridge (former demarcation line between North and South Vietnam, the Truong Son Cemetery, and finally Khe Sanh (former US Marine base).
 Overnight in Khe Sanh.

 Day 7: Khe Sanh – Hue.
 180 km -6 h ( B, L )